Cashing out home equity to invest

 Is a cash-out refinance to invest a good use of your home equity?
 There are several times it might be:

 - A cash-out refinance to fund investments can work if you have enough retirement and emergency funds

 - The cash-out refinance to invest in a new business could provide smart emergency cash flow, because by the time you actually need back-up funds, you may not qualify to borrow them

-- And cash-out refinancing to buy a new property may be the cheapest way to get your down payment, closing costs and other funds
+- And cash-out refinancing to buy an investment property may be the cheapest way to get your down payment, closing costs, and other funds

 Cash-out refinance for investing